Getting Started¶

 or armv8

-) and the number of CPU in the system (1, 2, 4.
-8 or 16).
+) and the number of CPUs present in the system (options include 1, 2, 4, 8, or 16).

 mv *.dtb $M5_PATH/binaries

-If you are on Linux system, gcc/g++ 4.9
+If you are using a Linux system, you should have gcc/g++ version 4.9 or newer installed.

-for build system.
+’ as its build system.

-before initializing submodules.
+’ command before initializing the submodules.

 git clone git@github.com:simplessd/simplessd-standalone